loadtest4j/loadtest4j/docs/concepts/sli.md

 # Service Level Indicator (SLI)

-An SLI is a measurable and relevant indicator of service performance.
+A Service Level Indicator is a measurable and relevant indicator of service performance.

 An SLI Requirement is a statement about a particular value of that indicator.